ami-arkhan/study/codes/sorting/bubble-sort/README.md

 - **Visualization link:** https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html

 - **Points to be noted (source: wikipedia):**
+  - Very tiny code to understand.
+  - Bubble sort implementation does not require extra space as sorting is done on given input data area.
   - Bubble sort should be avoided in the case of large collections.
-It will not be efficient in the case of a reverse-ordered collection.
+It will not be efficient in the case of a reverse-ordered collection, as there are many comparisons and writing done in the process.
-  - Bubble sort implemented with **array** or **doubly linked** list does not require extra space as sorting is done on given input data area.
-  - It is faster while implemented with **array** rather than **linked list**.
-    - Unlike arrays, linked list nodes may not be adjacent in memory.
-    - Unlike arrays, random access in linked list is not possible.
-Bubble Sort requires a lot of this kind of access.
-In linked list to access i’th index, we have to travel each and every node from the head to i’th node as we don’t have continuous block of memory.
-Therefore, the overhead increases for quick sort.
-  - If **doubly linked list** is used, it is easy to compare with adjacent value and move the node to correct position.
-Similar like **array**.

 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/bubble-sort/bubble_sort.gif "Bubble Sort")
 ![picture alt](https://github.com/ami-arkhan/study-materials/blob/master/codes/sorting/bubble-sort/bubble_sort_2.gif "Bubble Sort 2")